himoose/user-docs/docs/features/versus-pages.md

 ### Step 5: Generate Content

-**What this step does**: Hi, Moose writes AI-generated **intro** and **conclusion** paragraphs for each comparison page.
+**What this step does**: Generate (or write manually) **intro** and **conclusion** paragraphs for each comparison page in your brand's voice.

 #### How to Generate Content

 1. You'll see two tabs:
-   - **Introduction**: AI writes an opening paragraph explaining what's being compared.
+   - **Introduction**: Opening paragraph explaining what's being compared.
-   - **Conclusion**: AI writes a closing paragraph summarizing the best choice (or highlighting key differences).
+   - **Conclusion**: Closing paragraph summarizing the best choice (or highlighting key differences).

+2. **Option A: Use AI** (Optional)
-2. Click **Generate All Introductions** or **Generate All Conclusions**.
+   - Click **Generate All Introductions** or **Generate All Conclusions**.

-3. Hi, Moose generates content for all comparisons in batches:
+   - Hi, Moose drafts content grounded in your comparison data and brand voice.
    - You'll see a progress bar (e.g., "5/45 comparisons generated").
    - For BYOK users, you'll see estimated token usage and cost before confirming.

+3. **Option B: Write Manually**
+   - Click on any comparison and write the intro/conclusion yourself using the rich text editor.
+   - Great if you have specific messaging or want complete control.

 4. Once done, you can:
-   - **Preview** any comparison to see the generated intro/conclusion.
+   - **Preview** any comparison to review the content.
-   - **Edit** the content using the rich text editor.
+   - **Edit** the content using the rich text editor (whether AI-generated or manual).
-   - **Regenerate** individual comparisons if you don't like the output.
+   - **Regenerate** individual comparisons if you don't like the AI output.

 5. Click **Save & Continue** when satisfied.

 **What does the AI write?**
 - **Introduction**: Explains what's being compared, who it's for, and what the reader will learn.
+Grounded in your data (not generic fluff).
 Example: *"Slack and Microsoft Teams are both popular collaboration tools.
-This comparison helps teams decide which one fits their needs."*
+This comparison helps teams decide which one fits their needs based on pricing, features, and integrations."*
-- **Conclusion**: Summarizes the winner (if your brand is included) or the best fit for different use cases.
+- **Conclusion**: Summarizes the winner or the best fit for different use cases.
 Example: *"Slack is best for startups prioritizing ease of use, while Teams excels for enterprises already using Microsoft 365."*

-**If your brand is included**: The conclusion will subtly position your brand as the best option, with Slack and Teams as alternatives.
+**When your brand is included**: The conclusion will subtly position your brand as the best option, with competitors as alternatives.

 **Tips**:
 - Generate all content at once, then edit a few manually if needed.